-St. Mary's County's budgetary performance is strong in our opinion.
-The county had operating surpluses of 3.7% of expenditures in the general fund and of 5.9% across all governmental funds in fiscal 2019.
-General fund operating results of the county have been stable over the last three years, with a result of 2.8% in 2018 and a result of 2.4% in 2017.
+St. Mary's County's budgetary performance is strong, in our opinion.
+The county had operating surpluses of 5.5% of expenditures in the general fund and 5.1% across all governmental funds in fiscal 2020.
+We expect St. Mary's County's strong performance will continue, although we understand annual general fund surpluses may not be as large in the near term compared to the one in fiscal 2020.